Are you Having Trouble Sleeping?

 If possible change your goal from sleep to relaxation, this may seem challenging at first but with time and practice, it will get easier.

 Try starting the day with a short relaxation, then work to find the time during the day to perform another short relaxation, then another short relaxation session early evening and when you are ready to fall asleep practise another relaxation session focussing an achieving a state of deep relaxation instead of sleep.

 These relaxation techniques performed during the day can be just 5 – 15 minutes long, by doing these throughout the day you are training your mind and teaching yourself valuable relaxation tools.
 Your ability to relax will become easier and relaxation will begin to filter into your life making it easier to relax at bedtime.

 How to do this… when learning relaxation techniques it is best to lie somewhere comfortably on your back, bend your knees if that is more comfortable, rest your hands lightly on your tummy and breathe slowly.
 Breathe in through your nose and out through your mouth (you can also breathe in and out through your nose if you prefer).

 Focus on slowing down your breathing, keep your breath smooth and steady, do not force anything and allow the breath to naturally lengthen.
 Breathe slowly and completely, notice your tummy lift as you inhale and fall as you exhale.
 Focus on your breath and notice how the body softens as you exhale.
-Practice this technique as often as you can.

 Remember 5 minutes is better than no time at all.